microsoft/fhir-server/docs/BulkImport.md

     - For general purpose model sql server, increase the cpu number may imporve the performance, but there is a tipping point of it, after that, only increase cpu will not improve the performance.
     - Upgrade the tier to hyperscale directly, which is much faster than general purpose sql, but you can not change back after switch to hyperscale.
     - For general purpose model sql server, you can also increase cpu number to increase performance.
-5. Turn on ```FhirServer:Operations:Import:DisableUniqueOptionalIndexesForImport``` when your input size is huge, e.g. more than 10GB.
+5. Create the configuration ```FhirServer:Operations:Import:DisableUniqueOptionalIndexesForImport``` and set it to true when your input size is huge, e.g. more than 10GB.
 6. Deploy all components in same region, containing _fhir-server_, _sql server database_ and _storage account_, network transmission between these shoud be fast if in one region.